Luismd2025/MonitoringCPU-RAM-NET/README.md

 # LOCAL (Minikube) DEPLOYMENT STEPS:

-1. Start Minikube:
+1. **Start Minikube:**

              minikube start --driver=qemu # Recommended for compatibility

-2. Point Docker environment to Minikube in order to build images directly into the Minikube VM.
+2. **Point Docker environment to Minikube in order to build images directly into the Minikube VM**.
 If you run command (docker images) and there is not any output, you need this command:

              eval $(minikube -p minikube docker-env)

-3. Build your application container image: After making changes to application/app.py or MYdockerfile, rebuild the image.
+3. **Build your application container image:** After making changes to application/app.py or MYdockerfile, rebuild the image.
    The command: kubectl rollout restart command in the next step will ensure the new image is used.

              docker build -t cpu_ram_monitor:latest -f MYdockerfile .